 The Bank of Canada has lowered the prime interest rate several times to help stave off economic downturn as a result of coronavirus.
 Some banks have similarly lowered prime lending rates to make it more affordable for business owners to afford financing for their enterprises.
 Such institutions include the Royal Bank, TD, Scotiabank, Bank of Montreal, CIBC and Desjardins.

-Additionally, the OSFI has lowered the amount of cash major banks are required to hold back for emergencies, thereby freeing up more funds for banks to lend out.
+Additionally, the Office of the Superintendent of Financial Institutions (OFSI) has lowered the amount of cash major banks are required to hold back for emergencies, thereby freeing up more funds for banks to lend out.
 It may therefore be a good time to speak to your local bank representative about credit solutions for your business.

 As the impact of coronavirus has unfolded, provincial leaders have come up with ways to mitigate the economic impact of the crisis.
 This involves rolling out financial support plans to aid businesses that are struggling and people who can’t work.

-The Quebec government is offering hundreds of dollars a week to workers in quarantine and is planning to stimulate the economy through infrastructure projects that will increase the capacity of the health care network, create jobs and (ideally) encourage spending.
+The Quebec government offered hundreds of dollars a week to workers in quarantine and made plans to stimulate the economy through infrastructure projects designed to increase the capacity of the health care network, create jobs and (ideally) encourage spending.

-In Ontario, businesses don’t have to file and make payments for the majority of provincially-administered taxes for 5 months, between April 1, 2020 and August 31, 2020.
-Additionally, workplaces can defer payments to the Workplace Safety and Insurance Board (WSIB) for up to 6 months.
-Many businesses have also received a discount rate on electricity.
+In Ontario, businesses were allowed to defer filing and payments for the majority of provincially-administered taxes owing for the 2019 tax year for 5 months between April 1 and August 31, 2020.
+Additionally, workplaces were allowed to defer payments to the Workplace Safety and Insurance Board (WSIB) for up to 6 months.
+Many businesses have also received discounts on their electric bills.

 The government in British Columbia is allowing businesses to defer electric, gas and hydro bills for up to 3 months without penalty.
 The school property tax rate has also been reduced for commercial property owners and tenants, lowering commercial property tax bills by 25% on average.
-Tax filing and payment deadlines for many taxes have also been moved to September 30, 2020 to compliment the federal government’s extended tax deadlines.
+Additionally, filing and payment deadlines for many types of provincial taxes owing for the 2019 tax year were moved to September 30, 2020.

 Check out your provincial government’s website to learn more about extra support opportunities that may be available.